Aurélien Marabelle MD, PhD

 Dr. Rieder serves as an abstract reviewer for all major GI conferences, he is an associate editor (Clinical and Translational Gastroenterology) and on several editorial boards of medical journals (Journal of Crohn’s and Colitis, Inflammatory Bowel Diseases, Gastroenterology and Hepatology, Fibrogenesis and Tissue Repair, American Journal of Physiology Gastrointestinal and Liver Physiology).
 He is proud of his significant ties to the ECCO, which he served as the chair of Y-ECCO, member of the ECCO operational board and prior Y-ECCO committee member and currently member of the scientific committee.
 He is currently chair of REACH-IBD and is a member of the Professional Education Committee of the Crohn’s and Colitis Foundation.

-Professor Sarah P Blagden, PhD, FRCP, Associate Professor of Experimental Cancer Medicines & Consultant Medical Oncologist/ Director of Early Phase Cancer trails unit & Oxford ECMC lead, University of Oxford, Department of Oncology.
+Professor Sarah P Blagden, Associate Professor of Experimental Cancer Medicines & Consultant Medical Oncologist/ Director of Early Phase Cancer trails unit & Oxford ECMC lead, University of Oxford, Department of Oncology, England.
 More information.